PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Five1.md

 Working his pack off his back, he sat on the fallen tree and almost instantly fell asleep.

-When The Prince awoke the wind had picked up.
-The branches whistled, clouds had gathered.
-It looked like a storm was coming.
-The Prince found this exciting; a chance to use his equipment.
-But more than that; he felt his life on the road was begining.
+When The Prince woke the wind had picked up making the branches whistle.
+Clouds had gathered, it looked like a storm might be coming.
+This was exciting, a chance to use his equipment.
+But more than that, he felt his life on the road was begining.

-Working his gauntlets off, he pried the buckles open on his pack.
+His gauntlets off, he pried the pack's buckles open on.
 The canvas skin of the backpack soaked through, the straps were difficult to work free.

-With the backpack unbuckled he pulled out a tarred canvas sheet; it would make his tent.
+Unbuckled, he pulled out a tarred canvas sheet, it would make his tent.
 Unwieldy in the wind, the large sheet flapped wildly.
-The Prince pegged down one corner, driving the wooden peg with a stomp.
-Taking the other corner of the tent sheet he fastened it to the edge of his makeshift 'seat'.
-A bivouac against the side of the fallen tree would suffice.
-With some more driven pegs, The Prince thought he had engineered enough of a shelter to withstand what was coming.
+He pegged down one corner, driving the wooden peg with a stomp.
+He fastened the other corner of the tent sheet to the edge of his makeshift seat.
+It was a crude bivouac, but it should suffice.
+Some more driven pegs and The Prince thought he had built enough of a shelter to withstand the weather.

-Inside the makeshift shelter, shielded from the wind outside, he nestled down and listened to his internal chatter: it fed him concerns.
-But these were dismissed; he was in isolation.
-The elements outside barraged unsuccessfully, the wind whipped sporadic escalations of aggression.
+Inside the makeshift shelter, shielded from the wind, he nestled down and listened to his internal chatter.
+It fed him concerns which he dismissed; the isolation giving him safty.
+Wind outside barraged unsuccessfully, whipping aggressively.
 But the pegs, the rope and the canvas won decisively.
 With each victory The Prince fell deeper and deeper into sleep.

 Birdsong woke him.
 He peered out of the tent; it was afternoon, the sky had cleared.
-He felt more awake, and with the winter sunshine on his face, he felt good.
-He could see there was no storm earlier.
-The relief of easier travelling hampered by a slight disappointment; it was not a true test.
+He felt more awake.

+The winter sunshine was on his face and he felt good.
+There was no storm earlier bringing relief of easier travelling, hampered only by a slight disappointment; it was not a true test.

 The tarred sheet did not pack well.
-Methodically rolling it tight, he saw a figure in the distance.
+Methodically rolling it tight, there was a figure in the distance.
 He could not see much about them, except for their striking red robe.
-It was a good sign seeing someone travelling from the direction he was going; the trail did, at least, go somewhere.
+It was a good sign, though, seeing someone travelling from the direction he was going.
+The trail did, at least, go somewhere.

-He had finished rolling the sheet by the time the figure was close enough to see, but too far away to speak to.
-It was a young woman, she lowered her red hood and waved cheerfully, then continued walking towards him.
+By the time he had finished rolling the sheet, the figure was close enough to see, but still too far away to speak with.
+It was a young woman, she lowered her red hood and waved cheerfully.
 He interrupted his two handed packing to respond with a quick knight's salute.

 Once the taught canvas bundle was crammed back into his backpack, and the straps pulled tight, he squatted to shoulder the straps, taking a breath before bearing the full weight.

-"Hello." the young woman said.
+"Hello." the young woman interrupted.

-"Greetings.", he replied just as cheerfully, putting his helmet on but leaving the visor open.
+"Greetings.", he replied while shuffling the weight of his pack, adjusting the straps.
+Then, as fast as possible he grabbed his helmet off the fallen tree and put it on, covering his head.
+He left the visor open.

 "Are you making a camp?" she asked.

-"No, actually I've just packed everything up."
+"No, I've just packed everything up."

 She seemed disappointed.
 "Are you travelling north?" she asked hopefully.

-"Yes.", he was pleased to offer a posative response, but she had been travelling in the opposite direction.
+"Yes.", he offered, but she had been travelling in the opposite direction.

-But quickly she asked: "Would you join me?
+Before he could think what to say she quickly asked: "Would you join me?
 We could travel together."

 "I'm not sure if you're aware, you were travelling southwards.
 I'm going the way you came."; he felt he had to say that.